-Sadly, as of late, there have been some people in my life who have had to endure the grief of losing a loved one.
+Sadly, there have recently been some people in my life who have had to endure grief.
+The grief of losing a loved one.

 It’s something we all have to go through at one time or another, but it’s certainly not something we look forward to and something we can use a bit of support with.
 We need to remember that grief is a very normal process that we must go through after the loss of a loved one to allow ourselves to process and work through.

-As for crystals & stones to help us work through the grief & grieving process; apache tear, champagne tourmaline & smokey quartz are 3 wonderful stones to make the grieving process more bearable; helping to ease the grief of bereavement as we go through it.
+As for crystals & stones to help us work through the grief & grieving process; apache tear, champagne tourmaline, and smokey quartz are 3 wonderful stones to make the grieving process more bearable; helping to ease the grief of bereavement as we go through it.

 I recently made up a mojo bag for a friend who lost someone very special that contained apache tears, smokey quartz, marjoram herb along with essential oils of marjoram & chamomile (see more detail in the video below).